 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear in the west and travel past Saturn and the Southern Cross before disappearing in the south-east.
+The Station will appear in the south-west above the Two Pointers and travel past Achernar (Eridanus, the river) before disappearing in the north-east.

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.